 When running programs on Levante, various settings might be needed to achieve satisfying performance, or, in some cases, even to allow a program to run.
 This section describes some environment settings which are most often needed to be set in Slurm batch scripts.

-MPI Runtime Settings¶
+MPI Runtime Settings#

 Modern MPI library implementations provide a large number of user-configurable parameters and algorithms for performance tuning.
-Although the local configuration of MPI libraries is initially performed by vendor to match the characteristics of the cluster, the performance of a specific application can often be further improved by up to 15% by optimal choice of tunable parametes.
+Although the local configuration of MPI libraries is initially performed by vendor to match the characteristics of the cluster, the performance of a specific application can often be further improved by up to 15% by optimal choice of tunable parameters.

 As a minimal environmental setting we recommend the following to make use of the UCX toolkit.
-This is just a starting point, users will have to tune the environment depending on the used application.

 ompi_info tool can be used to get detailed information about OpenMPI